Christabel Russell: First divorce case

 The divorce trial commenced in July 1922 and was reported on in detail in the press.
 Russell's parents hired a very strong legal team including Sir John Simon and Douglas Hogg (later the first Lord Hailsham).
 Christabel and the named co-respondents were also well represented.
 Simon's opening statement was very aggressive, so much so that, when he claimed that the marriage had not been consummated and that the couple shared a dislike of contraceptives, one of the two women jurors became distressed and needed to be discharged.
 The judge, Sir Henry Duke, felt the presence of women on the jury was helpful in such a difficult case, and was relieved when the other woman thought she could continue.

 One witness said that Christabel had spoken to her of becoming pregnant through "Hunnish scenes" in the bedroom.
 Christabel's counsel claimed that, as a matter of law deriving from a case in 1777, if a husband and wife are living together at the relevant time, the child is the husband's and any contrary evidence he may give should not be heard by the court.
 Christabel was asked under cross-examination about the "Hunnish scenes" and she said these referred to occasions of "incomplete relations".
 The baby was produced for the jury to inspect and the clairvoyant gave evidence that she was a "psychological expert", not a fortune-teller, and her diagnosis was possible by detecting Christabel's "vibrations of the hormones".
 Eventually, and after the case had lasted 16 days, the jury found Christabel had not committed adultery with either of the two named co-respondents but could not agree concerning the man unknown.
 The named co-respondents were dismissed from the case, with costs, and the Ampthills had to bear their costs and most of those of Christabel.

-King George V was outraged by the press coverage of the case and this added impetus to the existing pressure for press restrictions, so leading to the 1926 Judicial Procedings Act which banned publication of "any indecent matter" in divorce cases.
+King George V was outraged by the press coverage of the case and this added impetus to the existing pressure for press restrictions, so leading to the 1926 Judicial Proceedings Act which banned publication of "any indecent matter" in divorce cases.